 About a km above ‘The Chute’ there is a much more daunting rapid (I think) which I call ‘Crocodile Falls’ on account of finding once a toy crocodile there.
 It is on a right hand bend below a substantial still pool.
 The river runs rapidly downhill for perhaps 200 metres over quite broken rocks.
 It is much worse at low water levels such as you are liable to find there now.
 I have spent a number of hours moving large rocks there trying to make the run safer, but it needs more work.
 Feel free.
 If you come out near the top (likely) you will tumble over a lot of rocks before you get to the bottom.
 It can be portaged on the left hand side but there are many blackberries.

 After the chute there are a number of small entertaining drops, but soon you are in the backwaters of the weir and if the wind is blowing upriver (it almost always is) it can be a substantial paddle the last half hour or so.
 I usually aim for the point on the far left hand side at the weir where the old (closed) bridge shortcut to Stony Creek Road is to be found.
 Do not walk barefoot in the weir.
 Many idiots over the years have smashed glass bottles there!

 Nearly there: Della Jones

-I filmed a one hour video of myself and Steve Cleaver canoeing the Thomson in 2008.
+I filmed a one hour video of myself and Steve Cleaver canoeing the Thomson in 2006.
+How young we were!
 Here it is: